dangoSeven/STTTS/README.md

 - You need FFMPEG installed on your machine and added to your system PATH.

 ## Setup
+- Download the latest release on the right.
+The VAD version incorporates a better voice detector so you will experience less voice "hallucinations" at the cost of a slightly longer delay.

 - Rename env_sample to .env